 Advance tickets are recommended.
 There will be a limited number of tickets available at the check-in table.
 Tickets at the door are first come, first served.
 Masks are optional.

 Upcoming Topics and Dates

-This science pub is taking place Tuesday, August 16 from 7-9 p.m. at OMSI’s Empirical Theater.
+This science pub is taking place Tuesday, December 6 from 7-9 p.m. at OMSI’s Empirical Theater.
 Doors open at 6 p.m.
-Get tickets for this science pub.
+Get tickets to this science pub.

-This science pub is taking place Tuesday, September 13 from 7-9 p.m. at OMSI’s Empirical Theater.
+This science pub is taking place Tuesday, December 13 from 7-9 p.m. at McMenamins Kennedy School.
 Doors open at 6 p.m.
-Get tickets to this science pub.
+Get tickets for this science pub.

 OMSI Science Pubs are taking place at McMenamins Kennedy School, 5736 N.E.
 33rd Ave., and OMSI, 1945 SE Water Ave., in Portland.

 Parking is free and doors open at 6 p.m.
 For more information, visit OMSI’s event page.